Calculator

 Can I just wait for the sample to cool?

 Yes — cooling the sample to calibration temperature is the most accurate approach.
-Use this calculator when waiting isn't practical, for example when checking mash gravity mid-brew.
+Use this calculator when waiting isn't practical, for example when checking mash gravity mid-brew or when a quick pre-pitch reading would otherwise hold up the rest of the brew day.